Azure/Metrics-Advisor-for-Equipment.github.io/docs/09-Best Practice.md

 ## 1. Is Anomaly detection the right approach?

 Not all of the problems you’ll find are solvable with anomaly detection.
-This implies three important things:
+This implies some important things:

-- You need a clear and unambiguous definition of the problem you’re trying to detect.
+You need a clear and unambiguous definition of the problem you’re trying to detect.
 It is also best if there are direct ways to measure it happening.

+- **Potential question you need to answer：**

   1. Data for experiments
-   The overall plan is to run experiment on both label (ground truth) data and real traffic.
-In the first step, we hope you can provide us data with labels which could be easier for us to validate and fine tune the model efficiently.
+     How did you define your anomalies?
+Will the label be provided, and how did you get those labels?
+The overall plan is to experiment on the label (ground truth) and raw data.
+In the first step, we hope you can provide us with data with labels that could be easier for us to validate and fine-tune the model efficiently.

   2. Evaluation Criteria
-   usually, we want to analysis the difference of our model with your current model/method,  analyzing those difference could give us a roughly estimation on the accuracy.
-Still we want to know your opinion on the proposed evaluation criteria.
+     We usually want to analyze the difference between our model and your current model/method.
+Studying those differences could give us a rough estimation of the accuracy.
+Still, we want to know your opinion on the proposed evaluation criteria.

-3. Open Questions
+  3. Expectation

+     What do they expect from ML/DL models?
+In other words, what challenges are not well addressed by their existing approaches?

-- To detect a more complicated problem, you might need to relate the system behavior to a known model, such as rules or theory.
+You might need to relate the system behavior to a known model, such as rules or theory, to detect a more complicated problem.
 If you have no model that describes how the system should behave, how do you know that your definition of a problem is correct?

+- **Potential question you need to answer：**

+1. Human defined rules/Features

+   Do you have sort of human-defined rules to recognize anomalies?
+Those rules could be used to guide the model if you have one.
+What features are used in your current approaches?
+We would like to know your featurization and selection process.

-If you can get close to that, you might have a pretty good shot at using anomaly detection to solve your problem.
+If you can get close to that, you might have a good shot at using anomaly detection to solve your problem.

 ![image-20220725112931857](https://raw.githubusercontent.com/Azure/Metrics-Advisor-for-Equipment/main/image/image-20220725112931857.png)

 ## 2. Start small, iterate quickly

-Instead of taking the full data set, look at a subsample.
-It's more valuable if you have a size of a data set which allows you to work very quickly, try out different ideas.
-And then only over time, when you think you can know this is the right thing, and you have to make more fine-grain decisions, then you can move up to the thing.
+Instead of taking the entire data set, look at a subsample.
+It's more valuable if you have a size of a data set that allows you to work very quickly and try out different ideas.
+And then only over time, when you think you know this is the right thing and have to make more fine-grain decisions, can you move up to the thing.

 ![image-20220720170106787](https://raw.githubusercontent.com/Azure/Metrics-Advisor-for-Equipment/main/image/image-20220720170106787.png)